d-k-ivanov/docs/docs/Dev_Langs/C_and_Cpp/ECE_CMU_Standards/C_Coding_Standard.md

 ### Global Variables

+It's important to know the scope of a variable.

 * Global variables should be prepended with a 'g\_'.
 * Global variables should be avoided whenever possible.

-Justification:

-* It's important to know the scope of a variable.

 Example: